jnsbyr/arduino-samd21lpe/README.md

 The *RealTimeClock* class of this library provides RTC counter mode as an alternative to the calendar mode of the RTCZero library.
 The *Analog2DigitalConverter* class and the *TimerCounter* can be used alternatively or combined with Arduino framework functions if the documented conditions are observed.

 The external interrupt controller (EIC) is one of the MCU modules where Arduino framework functions like attachInterrupt() can be used in the familiar way and the low power optimization can be achieved by a call to the *System* class.

+On the other hand the SPI implementation of the Arduino Core for SAMD21 does not use *F_CPU* or *SystemCoreClock* for determining the SPI baud rate divider but a hardcoded value of 48000000 (*SERCOM_SPI_FREQ_REF*), preventing correct baud settings at alternative main clock frequencies.
+To work around this without changing the Arduino Core source it is necessary to scale the baud rate with the following formula:

+$uint32_t configBaud = (uint64_t)spiBaud*SERCOM_SPI_FREQ_REF/F_CPU$

 ## Seed Studio XIAO SAMD21